 Providers are required to have a framework in place to manage the quality of their programme(s).
-This includes making appropriate changes to ensure the curriculum continues to map across to the latest RCPod core curriculum and the Standards for the Foot Health Workforce and adapts to changing legislation and external guidance.
+This includes making appropriate changes to ensure the curriculum continues to map across to the Standards for the Foot Health Workforce and adapts to changing legislation and external guidance.
 In circumstances where a revision of a qualification will involve a major change or a significant restructure of the delivery of the award, the RCPod must be contacted and advised, in writing, of the changes.
-A risk assessment will then be undertaken as to whether a further paper-based RCPod assessment is required to assure the ACG that the relevant standards are being maintained.
-The Standards for Education include a requirement for providers to contact the RCPod (and HCPC for programmes that lead to professional registration) should any serious threats to delivery of the programme be identified.
+A risk assessment will then be undertaken as to whether a further paper-based RCPod assessment is required to assure the AQA that the relevant standards are being maintained.
+The Standards for Education include a requirement for providers to contact the RCPod should any serious threats to the delivery of the programme be identified.

-Major changes and/or threats to delivery of the programme may include the following:
+Major changes and/or threats to the delivery of the programme may include the following:

-- Significant curriculum alterations

-- Significant increase or decrease in student numbers

-- Significant decrease in staff

-- Revised time frame for delivery (increasing or decreasing weeks of study by more than 10%) - Remodelling a course from a part time design to a full time one or vice versa - The adoption of a new assessment strategy, and/or

-• The implementation or removal of work/placement-based modules or significant revising of outreach provision.
+- Significant curriculum alterations - Significant increase or decrease in student numbers - Significant decrease in staff - Revised time frame for delivery (increasing or decreasing weeks of study by more than 10%) - Remodelling a course from a part-time design to a full-time one or vice versa - The adoption of a new assessment strategy, and/or - The implementation or removal of work/placement-based modules or significant revising of outreach provision.